Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/README.md

 ## Install the AEP Assurance extension in the Data Collection UI

-Go to the [Experience Platform Data Collection UI](https://experience.adobe.com/#/data-collection/) and select mobile property:
+Go to the [Experience Platform Data Collection UI](https://experience.adobe.com/#/data-collection/) and select your mobile property:

 1. In the Data Collection UI, click the **Extensions** tab.
 2. On the **Catalog** tab, locate the **AEP Assurance** extension, and click **Install**.